Darkness & Light

-Day length is a huge factor influencing the growth and blooming of flowering plants, so it's important for flower and bedding plant growers to understand its effects.
+Light is a huge factor influencing the growth and blooming of flowering plants, so it's essential for flower and bedding plant growers to understand its effects.

-Many plant species have day-length triggers that determine when they grow vegetatively and when they bloom.
-Plants that flower when the days are longer than 12 hours are referred to as long-day plants, and those that flower when days are less than 12 hours are called short-day plants.
+Many plant species have day-length triggers that determine when they grow vegetatively and when they initiate bloom.
+Plants that flower when the days are longer than 12 hours are referred to as long-day plants, and those that flower when days are less than 12 hours long are called short-day plants.
 Those that don't respond to day length are called day-neutral.

-Greenhouse growers use supplemental lighting to get around the day-length requirements of flowers.
-They may turn on lights shortly before sunset to extend the length of the light period.
-Or, they may turn on the lights during the middle of the night for a short period of time, a procedure called night interruption lighting.
-This brings us back to the fact that it's the dark period that's important to plants: The short days of winter have long nights.
-If a grower breaks up those long nights by turning on lights in the middle of the night, some plants will act as though the night is short (and therefore the day is long) and behave just as they would in the middle of summer.
-Many bedding plant and cut-flower greenhouses use night interruption lighting to force flowers to bloom in winter.
+Both bring us back to the fact that it's the dark period that's important to plants: The short days of winter have long nights.
+If a grower shortens the night by turning lights on toward dusk (DE), or breaks up those long nights by turning on lights in the middle of the night (NI), some plants will act as though the night is short (and therefore the day is long) and behave just as they would in the middle of summer.
+Many bedding plant and cut-flower greenhouses use NI or DE lighting to force flowers to bloom in the off seasons.